jundalisay/superb/content/en/research/constitutions/in/part-16.md

 [(10)] In this article, references to the Scheduled Castes 3 *** shall be construed as including references 3
 *** to the Anglo-Indian community.

-4
-[338A.
-National Commission for Scheduled Tribes.—(1) There shall be a Commission for the Scheduled Tribes to be known as the National Commission for the Scheduled Tribes.
+Article 338A.
+National Commission for Scheduled Tribes

+1) There shall be a Commission for the
+Scheduled Tribes to be known as the National Commission for the Scheduled Tribes.
 (2) Subject to the provisions of any law made in this behalf by Parliament, the Commission shall consist of a Chairperson, Vice-Chairperson and three other Members and the conditions of service and tenure of